Surface water and groundwater, one simulation

 - Constituent and sediment questions tie to soils, land cover, and climate inputs already on the platform

-- Water-quality angle: dedicated water-quality page without repeating this list verbatim
+- Water-quality angle: dedicated water-quality modeling software page (nutrients, sediment, BMP scenarios)

 Model Creation API examples (Jupyter + Python): GitHub.